Retail Lunch 22 – The perfect storm

 What's in store?

-Panel 2 – Footfall and Changing customer demands / The Consumers Market
+12.35 – 13.15 –Panel - Footfall and Changing customer demands / The Consumers Market

 As we all know the global pandemic vastly accelerated the pace of change and forced consumers to adopt new ways of shopping.
-This 2nd panel of the day will explore what the changes in consumer trends look like and what impact this will have on business and the sector.
+This panel will explore what the changes in consumer trends look like and what impact this will have on business and the sector.
 Following two key trading periods, Black Friday and the festive season in the wake of the pandemic our panel of experts will explore what the future looks like for the sector and what does it all mean with regards to our high streets and our stores and the continued dominance of e-commerce and online retail.

 About the Speakers: